IsLocal/Chest-GUI/README.md

 ## Layout Creation Examples

-Here is a example of how one the many ways to define a simple GUI
+Here is a example of how one the many ways to define a simple GUI for a more in depth way to create a gui and summon it on a player please look at the examples in the behavior pack's index.js

 ```js
 import { Page } from "./chestGUI.js";